-Jacob's story is the latest heatstroke tragedy caused by children being left in vehicles.
+Jacob's story is one of nearly 20 heatstroke tragedies caused by children being left in vehicles already this year.
 There were 39 known cases in the U.S. in 2016.
 There have been 107 deaths of minors in Texas alone from 1998 to 2016 and 77 deaths in Florida in the same period.

 "Honestly, after I heard the story, I had trouble sleeping," Fadi Shamma told ABC news.
 "It can happen to anyone at any time.
 All it takes is less than five minutes for something dangerous to happen."

 Shamma and his neighbor, Jim Friedman, are both dads who are trying to change these numbers.
 The Florida dads, one with a medical background and the other an engineer, hope that with their device, even one tragedy can be prevented.

 Sense a Life includes a CD-size foam disc that you put under your child and a cell phone-size Bluetooth sensor that you put under the driver's seat.
 There's no wiring and the two-part device can be installed in under 30 seconds.
 The device will alert you multiple times.
 Once you hop off the seat, an audible alarm goes off to let you know your child is in the car.
 If you close the door, you'll also get a mobile alert.
 And if you still don't get your child within a minute, it will send a mobile alert to an emergency contact that you already designated.

 You can pre-order the system for $99.
 The dads are hoping to mass produce Sense a Life at an affordable price and to partner with car seat manufacturers to have the technology built into all car seats.
 Shamma and Friedman are also working with KidsAndCars.org to get a federal law passed that would mandate similar devices to be built into all new cars.